firatksee/Python-Snake-Game/README.md

-# Python-Games
+# Python-Snake-Game
-Simple Python games running on console.
+Simple snake game running on console made with Python.